HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 A deterministic policy has probability $1$ of selecting a single action given a state.

 ![wk3-summary-02.png](wk3-summary-02.png)
-Value functions simply things by summarising many possible future returns into a single number.
+Value functions simply things by summarising the expected value of many possible future returns into a single number.

 $q_\pi$ is the value of selecting $a$, then afterwards following $\pi$.